Experience the very best Sri Lanka has to offer on this luxury group tour combining the principal sights of the Cultural Triangle with a handful…

-Our tour coincides with the peak of the festivities.
-You’ll get to experience at least two processions, staying at a splendid heritage boutique property, the Hotel Suisse, a 17th-century colonial mansion set in its own grounds within walking distance of Kandy’s main temple.
+Our tour coincides with the peak of the festivities and you’ll get to experience at least two processions.
 And because no journey to Sri Lanka is complete without seeing the island’s famous historic sites, the trip also includes visits to the archaeological treasures of the so-called ‘Cultural Triangle’.
-Marvel at the expansive views over the palm canopy from the hilltop ruins of Sigiriya, experience the mystical atmosphere of the Dambulla cave monasteries, and wonder of the giant Buddhas and whitewashed stupas of Polonnaruwa and Anuradhapura, where the ‘Tooth Relic’ was originally enshrined.
+Marvel at the expansive views over the palm canopy from the hilltop ruins of Sigiriya, experience the mystical atmosphere of the Dambulla cave monasteries, and wonder at the giant Buddhas and whitewashed stupas of Polonnaruwa and Anuradhapura, where the ‘Tooth Relic’ was originally enshrined.

 Other highlights of this attraction-packed itinerary include visits to spice and tea plantations, and to a wildlife reserve where you’ll see wild elephants.
 A day on a powder soft, golden-sand beach rounds off your holiday on a relaxing high.

 On arrival at Bandaranaike International Airport, you’ll be met by your TransIndus guide and driver and accompanied to your hotel for an overnight stay.
 Having spent the hot part of the day relaxing by the pool, enjoy an early evening tour of the historic ‘Fort’ area (the original Dutch and Portuguese hub), and Pettah, an atmospheric market area dotted with churches and mosques.